The compact camera market has changed significantly in the past few years thanks to the ever increasing competence of smartphone cameras.

 That said, there’s still plenty of things that even budget-friendly compact cameras can do that the average smartphone can’t manage.
-All of the cameras in this round-up have sensors which are larger than those which you’ll find inside most smartphones.
+All of the cameras in this round-up have sensors which are larger than those which you’ll find inside most phones.
 Indeed, many of the cameras here have sensors which are much larger making them ideal for low light photography.
 We’d recommend looking for a camera sized around one inch.

-All but one of the cameras here also has some form of optical zoom, allowing you to get closer to the action than a fixed lens of an average smartphone would allow.
+All but one of the cameras here also has some form of optical zoom, allowing you to get closer to the action than a fixed lens of a typical smartphone would allow.
 There’s also plenty of other great features worthy of note, including the ability to shoot in the ultra-flexible raw format (where the image file is minimally processed) full manual control, 4K video recording and a solid battery life.

 We tested the cameras in a range of different shooting scenarios that we think the average user is likely to be interested in.
 We also looked at how complicated or otherwise they are to use.